jessepav/lacygoill-wiki-backup/admin/openbox.md

 Which file(s) should we use?

-According  to the  gentoo  wiki,  we can  use  `~/.xinitrc`  and `~/.zlogin`  to autostart a WM depending on the VT.
+According  to the  gentoo  wiki,  we can  use  `~/.xinitrc`  and `~/.zlogin`  to autostart a WM depending on the VC.

         # ~/.xinitrc
         case $(tty | cut -b9-) in